 - talk through the birth with you if you want to, and let you know how you can get birth counselling if you need it.

 Your newborn baby

-At every appointment, your midwife will check your baby over and ask you questions to make sure they’re healthy and developing well.
+At every appointment after that, your midwife will check your baby over and ask you questions to make sure they’re healthy and developing well.
 Your midwife will:

 - weigh your baby to make sure they’re getting back to their birth weight

 - ask how many wet and dirty nappies your baby has each day